Nutrieasy-Bangkit-Capstone/Nutrieasy-Model/README.md

 * 🥔 Potato (Kentang)
 * 🍅 Tomato (Tomat) etc.

-Our machine learning model was trained on a diverse dataset of fruit and vegetable images, totaling `56 classes`.
-However, to ensure the quality and reliability of our model, we filtered the classes to include only those with more than 10 images, resulting in `52 classes`
+Our machine learning model was trained on a diverse dataset of fruit and vegetable images, totaling `66 classes` and each class consisting of 1000 images.

 ## [2] Research Method